The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \sum_{n = 0}^{\infty}q^n = \lim\limits_{N\to\infty}\sum_{n = 0}^{N}q^n \end{align} \]

-follows the statement.
-Furthermore, according to [11]
+the statement follows.
+Furthermore, according to [11], one has

 \[ \begin{align} \sum_{n = 1}^{\infty}\frac{1}{n^4} = \frac{\pi^4}{90}.\tag{A.12}\label{eq:reihe_1} \end{align} \]